-Drop/Add using eDrop/eAdd
+Late Drop/Add

+■eDrop/eAdd - Beginning August 27, 2012

-Indiana University uses an electronic drop and add (eDrop and eAdd) process to allow students to request class drops and adds via OneStart. eDrop/eAdd will be available from the end of the 100% refund period for each session through the Automatic Withdrawal (Auto W) deadline.
-Refer to the Official Calendar for dates by session.
+Indiana University uses an electronic drop and add (eDrop and eAdd) process to allow students to request class drops and adds via OneStart. eDrop/eAdd will be available from the second week of classes through the Automatic Withdrawal (Auto W) deadline.